carpedm20/simulated-unsupervised-tensorflow/README.md

 To generate synthetic dataset:

 1. Run [UnityEyes](http://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/) with changing `resolution` to `640x480` and `Camera parameters` to `[0, 0, 20, 40]`.
-2. Move generated images into `data/gaze/UnityEyes`.
+2. Move generated images and json files into `data/gaze/UnityEyes`.

 The `data` directory should looks like: